How to Restore Your Intestinal Flora Naturally

-If you suffer from constipation, try drinking some seawater mixed with two and a half parts freshwater.
-You can also use it in recipes in place of salt.
+If you tend to get constipation, try drinking some seawater mixed with two and a half parts freshwater.
+Also, you can use it in recipes in place of salt.

-If you want to preserve its medicinal properties, you should use it uncooked.
+If you want to use it medicinally, you should use it uncooked.
 It’s excellent in gazpacho and vegetable juices, soups, sauces and salads.

 Check out this article: 7-Day Diet for Fluid Retention

-If you want to restore your intestinal flora in just a few days after being sick or taking medication, we recommend taking supplements designed to replenish your bacterial flora.
+Sometimes, you want to restore your intestinal flora over just a few days after being sick or taking medication.
+In this case, we recommend taking supplements made to replenish your bacterial flora.

-The most important thing to remember is to take them at least an hour before a meal.
+The most important thing to remember is to take them at least one hour before a meal.
 You can take them just before bed or in the morning before breakfast.

-There are many supplements out there to replenish your natural flora.
+There are many supplements out there to do this.
 Make sure the one you take contains as many strains as possible.